ANRO Bear Put Spread Strategy

 What is the breakeven for a ANRO bear put spread?

-The breakeven for the ANRO bear put spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the ANRO bear put spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current ANRO market-implied 1-standard-deviation expected move is approximately 36.81%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The ANRO market-implied 1-standard-deviation expected move in the same options snapshot is approximately 22.25%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 When should you consider a bear put spread on ANRO?